Wisconsin Republican Sen. Ron Johnson will seek reelection

 Johnson’s opponent won’t be known this time until after an Aug.
 9 primary.
 Several high-profile and well-funded Democrats are running, including Lt.
 Gov. Mandela Barnes, who is seeking to become the state’s first Black senator; Milwaukee Bucks executive Alex Lasry; state Treasurer Sarah Godlewski and Outagamie County Executive Tom Nelson.

+“The only people celebrating Ron Johnson’s announcement are his donors and the corporate special interest groups he’s bailed out time and time again,” Barnes said in a statement.
+“Let’s get to work and retire this failed senator.”

+Barnes, Godlewski, Nelson and other Democrats faulted Johnson for breaking his promise to serve only two terms.

 Johnson’s decision also has ripple effects on Wisconsin’s governor’s race.
 Kevin Nicholson, a former Marine who ran for U.S. Senate and lost in the GOP primary in 2018, has said he would run for governor if Johnson sought reelection.

+But Nicholson had been focused on running for Senate.
+His website urges supporters to “help Kevin take back Washington.”

 Earlier this week, former U.S. Rep. Sean Duffy bowed out of running for Senate or governor.

 History is on Johnson’s side in the midterm election.
 The party that does not hold the White House generally gains seats in midterm congressional elections.
 Former President Barack Obama’s Democratic Party, for example, lost 63 seats in the House and six in the Senate in 2010.